What is property assessment?

-Assessed value * Municipal mill rate + Base Tax = Property Taxes
+(Taxable Assessed Value * Municipal mill rate)/1000 + Base Tax = Property Taxes

 Why did the value of my property change?

 The real estate market may have changed.
 Market forces are the usual cause of a change in assessments.
 These changing markets are seen every four hours years when SAMA does a “revaluation” that updates assessments using a new base date.
 The base date is the year on which property assessments are determined.
 For that reason, revaluations are done every four years so that assessed values remain as up-to-date as possible.
-The current revaluation was implemented in 2017 and is based on 2015 market conditions.
+The current revaluation was implemented in 2021 and is based on market conditions as of January 1, 2019.